Introduction to Machine Learning for the Sciences: Supervised Learning without Neural Networks

-\textit{Supervised learning} is the term for a machine learning task, where we are given a dataset consisting of input-output pairs $\lbrace(\bm{x}_{1}, y_{1}), \dots, (\bm{x}_{m}, y_{m})\rbrace$ and our task is to "learn" a function which maps input to output $f: \bm{x} \mapsto y$.
-Here we chose a vector-valued input $\bm{x}$ and only a single real number as output $y$, but in principle also the output can be vector valued.
-The output data that we have is called the \emph{ground truth} and sometimes also referred to as ``labels'' of the input.
-In contrast to supervised learning, all algorithms presented so far were unsupervised, because they just relied on input-data, without any ground truth or output data.
+\sectionmark{Supervised Learning I} \textit{Supervised learning} is the term for a machine learning task, where we are given a dataset consisting of input-output pairs $\lbrace(\bm{x}_{1}, y_{1}), \dots, (\bm{x}_{m}, y_{m})\rbrace$ and our task is to ``learn'' a function which maps input to output $f: \bm{x} \mapsto y$.
+Here we chose a vector-valued input $\bm{x}$ and only a single, real number as output $y$, but in principle also the output can be vector valued.
+The output data that we have is called the \emph{ground truth} and sometimes also referred to as ``\emph{labels}'' of the input.
+In contrast to supervised learning, the algorithms presented so far were \emph{unsupervised}, because they relied on input-data $\lbrace\bm{x}_i\rbrace$ only, without any ground truth or output data.

 Within the scope of supervised learning, there are two main types of tasks: \textit{Classification} and \textit{Regression} .
 In a classification task, our output $y$ is a discrete variable corresponding to a classification category.
-An example of such a task would be to distinguish stars with a planetary system (exoplanets) from those without given time series of images of such objects.
+An example of such a task would be to distinguish different galaxy types from images or find stars with a planetary system (exoplanets) from those without given time series of images of such objects.
 On the other hand, in a regression problem, the output $y$ is a continuous number or vector.
-For example predicting the quantity of rainfall based on meteorological data from the previous days.
+For example predicting the quantity of rainfall based on meteorological data from the previous days, the area a forest fire destroys, or how long a geyser eruption will last given the wait time.

 In this section, we first familiarize ourselves with linear methods for achieving these tasks.
-Neural networks, in contrast, are a non-linear method for supervised classification and regression tasks.
+Neural networks, in contrast, are used as a non-linear ansatz for supervised classification and regression tasks.